Taggin' MP3 v1.4.5 Help

 selected in the list.
 If no ID3 tag exists for a particular MP3, it will be

 created.
-If the Import Scheme is checked, the other fields will be filled
+If Import Scheme is checked, the other fields will be filled

-in by data based on the Rename Scheme.
-If the Import Scheme is
+in with data based on the Import Scheme pattern.
+If Import Scheme is

 NOT checked, they will be filled with blank values.